Skip to main content

 • “The inclusion of multiple towers and commanders, each with unique abilities, adds variety and replayability, encouraging experimentation with different tactics.”

-• “In addition, the game has numerous buildings and commanders to unlock, which offers more variety and replayability later.
-There are 3 game modes: the main campaign, which teaches you as you play with new units and abilities while offering unique challenges; the defense mode, where you must hold off against waves of enemies using limited resources; and my personal favorite, the skirmish/multiplayer mode, which can be played solo for those who would rather surround themselves with robots than real people.”
+• “In addition, the game has numerous buildings and commanders to unlock which offers more variety and replayability later.
+There are 3 game modes: the main campaign which teaches you as you play with new units and abilities as well as offering unique challenges, the defense mode where you must hold off waves of enemies using limited resources, and the skirmish/multiplayer mode which can be played solo.”

-• “The campaign was surprisingly deep and challenging, and I love how replayable the wave defense/skirmish modes are.”
+• “The campaign was surprisingly deep and challenging, and I love how replayable the wave defense and skirmish modes are.”

 • music